-You should, of course, be tracking results to find the lead magnets that work best for you, but make sure that you remain open to new ideas as well.
+Lead magnets are part of an overall marketing campaign developed specifically to generate leads.
+They result in high conversion rates and once you have captured a prospect’s email address, it’s a lot easier to stay connected with them.
+You should, of course, be tracking results to find the lead magnets that work best for your law firm, but make sure that you remain open to new ideas as well.
 It’s always good to be testing something else with at least a small portion of your audience.
 This way, you’ll always have something ready to replace a magnet that may have lost some of its magnetism.
-If you need more assistance in generating leads, contact us today.
+If you need more assistance in generating qualified leads for your law firm, contact us today.